 At Thursdays that approach was a complete waste of time, except with the party girl who was looking to settle down with somebody who could take care of her and another man's progeny.
 Boldness, firm probing hands boldly grabbing the object of your affection à la Michael Douglas in Basic Instinct was the modus operandi of the more successful seducers.

 I wasn't much interested in the twenty-something crowd; their life experiences, which often included stripping at the many strip clubs just around the corner on St Catherine made for short conversations.
 And you knew they were not attracted to you because they could not find a boyfriend closer to their own age.

-With the thirthy-something it was different, and it was not just the aging thirthy-something party-girl looking to finally settle down and deciding that you were the one, married or not.
+With the thirty-something it was different, and it was not just the aging thirty-something party-girl looking to finally settle down and deciding that you were the one, married or not.

 I enjoyed letting the universe unfold in unpredictable ways as long as it did not interfere with tomorrow's commitments.
 It made for the most pleasant evenings, often in the company of career women who were at Thursdays to relax after a hard day's work, and wishing do the same.